MohamedA95/Hiwi_Task1/Brevitas Notes.md

 6. `Int8Bias` means you have that `bias_bit_width()` is set at 8, while `quant_bias_scale() = quant_weight_scale() * quant_input_scale()`.

 7. If you used the `Int8BiasPerTensorFixedPoint` quantizer you would have had that `quant_bias_scale()` was a standalone value, indipendent of input and weight.

+8. Quantizing Bias to 8 bit is not recommanded, might force loss to nan